How eSIM will Boost the Internet of Things?

 - Subscription management data preparation and subscription management secure routing (SM-DP and SM-SR, as described by the GSM Association) to manage all profile actions

-- Connectivity management platform (Comarch M2M Platform) to manage all connectivity, billing and tariffs from one place
+- Connectivity management platform (Comarch IoT Connectivity Management) to manage all connectivity, billing and tariffs from one place